Kate Upton Flaunts Major Cleavage In Final Day Of ‘Love’ Magazine’s Advent Calendar

 Model Kate Upton is making waves as she performed one of the sexiest final days for Love magazine’s advent calendar.

 The 24-year-old “played the sexiest game of Hide and Seek ever,” according to Sports Illustrated, as she appeared in the final day video.
-SI stated while the advent calendar may be over for the year, Love went out with a bang by featuring Kate Upton.
+SI stated that while the advent calendar may be over for the year, Love went out with a bang by featuring Kate Upton.

 “The publication is going out with a bang, saving a lingerie-clad Kate Upton as their final leading lady.”